 A customized plan

 The RMD rules for qualified retirement plans and IRAs are complex.
 If you’re still working after age 70½, it may be beneficial to delay taking RMDs, but there could also be disadvantages.
 With careful planning, you can minimize your taxes and preserve more assets for your heirs.
-Contact us to customize the best plan based on your retirement and estate planning goals.
+A 401k withdrawal can be tricky, contact us to customize the best plan based on your retirement and estate planning goals.